NassimBentarka/NBN-Pi-Core/README.md

 # NBN-Pi-Core
-A highly secure Zero-Conf (Plug &amp; Play) solution to remotely manage any LAN using Always On SSH tunnels.
+A highly resilient Zero-Conf (Plug & Play) solution to remotely manage any LAN using failproof SSH tunnels.
-NBN-Pi maintains an persistent SSH tunnel to a host (Eg: Raspberry Pi) using a set of resilience/failure-proof mechanisms.
+NBN-Pi maintains an persistent SSH tunnel to a host (Eg: Raspberry Pi) using a set of resilient/failproof mechanisms.

 ![NBN-Pi Tunneling](https://URL/nbn-pi.svg)

-The primary use case is maintaining a persistent remote port forward (reverse SSH tunnel) to a proxy SSH server referred here to as controller SSH server.
+The primary use case is maintaining a persistent reverse SSH tunnel to a proxy SSH server.
 Thus, the local device can be accessed without using incoming connections that may be blocked by a NAT or firewall or otherwise impractical with mobile/cellular networks.

-SSH clients can connect to the device via the controller SSH proxy server that sidedoor tunnels to.
-This proxy server must be trusted and secure as it will be a central management server for the reverse tunnels.
+SSH clients can connect to the device via the proxy SSH server that NBN-Pi tunnels to.
+This proxy server does not have to be trusted as long as it will not have access the SSH identities of hosts.

 NBN-Pi enables SSH keepalives and retries SSH with exponential backoff.
 In order to reconnect as soon as possible, it resets the backoff when a network interface is brought up (or changed) using SIGUSR1.
+It also uses a daemon as an external agent to constantly check for loss of internet connection, reconnect, and kills any "zombie" SSH sessions.

-Practical use cases/ideas:
+#### Practical use cases/ideas

  * Access a web application behind a NAT by remote forwarding the local web server (e.g., port 80).
 A remote server can host a reverse proxy to the web application and handle SSL/TLS termination and even enforce SSL on the Edge using Cloudflare.
+ * Remotely control a Drone, UAV, RV, or any network over cellular or satellite connectivity in a fully resilient way.
+ * For IT support companies: remotely access clients' networks by plugging a RPi and leaving site without having to deal with time consuming firewalls and router configurations.
  * Stay connected to office network services behind an SSH [bastion host](https://en.wikipedia.org/wiki/Bastion_host) by local forwarding them.

+#### Evil use cases/ideas (not recommended)
- * [Melt Evil Corp's tape backups][mrrobot] by remotely controlling a Raspberry Pi (not recommended!).
+ * [Melt Evil Corp's tape backups][mrrobot] by remotely controlling a Raspberry Pi.
- * Remotely control a Drone, UAV, RV, or any network over cellular or satellite connectivity in a fully resilient way.
- * Open a layer 0 access backdoor to any network and bypassing firewalls (absolutely not recommended!)
+ * Open a persistent SSH access backdoor to any network and bypass firewalls.
+ * Run on-demand MITM attacks and compromising any network using a Plug&Play Raspberry Pi.

 **Are you using NBN-Pi?**

 Please open an issue!
 Bugs reports, feature requests.
 Pull requests are highly welcome.